broxus/locklift/docs/src/pages/guides/writing-scripts.md

 ## Run Scripts

-Running Locklift scripts is simplified with the `run` command, which by default utilizes the [Proxy Network](./../locklift-network/overview.md) to facilitate seamless and efficient script execution:
+Running Locklift scripts is simplified with the `run` command, which by default utilizes the [Locklift Network](./../locklift-network/overview.md) to facilitate seamless and efficient script execution:

 ```bash
 npx locklift run --script scripts/1-deploy-sample.ts
 ```

-This command runs the `1-deploy-sample.ts` script within the Locklift environment, taking advantage of the Proxy network's features to provide a convenient and effective testing ground.
+This command runs the `1-deploy-sample.ts` script within the Locklift environment, taking advantage of the Locklift network's features to provide a convenient and effective testing ground.

 If you wish to specify a different network for script execution, you can do so using the following command: